CementGB-4-0/CementGB.github.io/pages/docs/guides/introduction-to-il2cpp.md

 The PR noted above shows an example for implementing these fields both in the editor environment before injection and in the game, which we'll call "native-side".
 Here are a couple things to notice:

 - In the "Unity Editor Script" provided in the PR, the datatype assigned to the variable is simply `string`, `GameObject`, or `long`, and can be any *default* [serializable type](https://docs.unity3d.com/ScriptReference/SerializeField.html#:~:text=CANNOT%20serialize%20properties.-,Serializable%20types,-Unity%20can%20serialize).
-The type can also be of a class of basic inheritance.
+The type can also be of a class with clean, basic inheritance.
 - In the "Injection Script" provided in the PR, the datatype assigned to the variable is different.
 It is now a generic type wrapping the original type defined in the Editor Script.
 - The Start method (and by extension *any* method defined in both scripts) and its working code only exists at runtime, in the Injection Script.
 - The Start method in the Injection Script accesses the value of injected fields by calling the `.Get()` method on the `Il2Cpp*****Field`-type variable. *This is how you must access the values of all editor-assigned fields at runtime.*